-- California must redraw the boundaries of its Congressional, State Senate, State Assembly, and State Board of Equalization districts every ten years, to reflect the new federal census population data.
+- California must redraw the boundaries of its Congressional, State Senate, State Assembly, and State Board of Equalization districts every 10 years, to reflect the new federal census population data.

 - The Act requires the California State Auditor, an independent non-partisan entity, to initiate and implement an application process for selecting the members of the Commission.

 What does the commission do?

 - In conformity with strict, non-partisan rules designed to create districts of relatively equal population and with the goal of providing fair representation for all Californians, the Commission will draw the district boundaries for the Congressional districts, State Senate districts, State Assembly districts and State Board of Equalization districts.

 - Role of Commissioner